reactjs/rfcs/text/0000-hoisting-api.md

 export const IdContext = createContext ("")

 export const useExpandedState = () => {
-  const id = useContext (TodoIdContext) return useExpandedStateById (id)
+  const id = useContext (IdContext) return useExpandedStateById (id)
 }
 ```

 # Motivation

-The Provider pattern is our de-facto solution to hoisted state but it has a fundamental limitation:
+The Provider pattern is our de-facto solution to hoisted state but it has a
-we cannot add Providers during the runtime without side effects caused by re-mounting the tree.
+fundamental limitation: we cannot add Providers during the runtime without side
+effects caused by re-mounting the tree.

 Situations where Providers are insufficient:
 - Lazily loading hoisted state like for Micro-Frontends or plugins.